Dangerfield Newby

 Dangerfield F. Newby (c.
-1820 – October 17, 1859), described as a "huge mulatto", was the oldest of John Brown's raiders, one of the five black raiders.
+1820 – October 17, 1859), was the oldest of John Brown's raiders, and one of the five black raiders.
 He died during Brown's raid on the federal armory in Harpers Ferry, Virginia.

 Life

-As was usual at the time, Newby's skin color was mentioned: he was "a tall and well built mulatto, aged about thirty years".
+As was usual at the time, Newby's skin color was mentioned: he was "a tall and well built mulatto, aged about thirty years."
 Born into slavery in Culpeper County, Virginia, Newby's father was Henry Newby, a white landowner.
 His mother was Elsey Newby, who was enslaved, owned not by Henry but by a neighbor, John Fox.
 Elsey and Henry lived together for many years in Fauquier County, Virginia, and had several children; under Virginia law they could not marry.
 Dangerfield was their first child.
 Dangerfield Newby, his mother, and his siblings were later freed by his father when he moved them across the Ohio River into Bridgeport, Ohio.
 John Fox, who died in 1859, apparently did not attempt to reclaim Elsey, Dangerfield, or any of his siblings.

 Dangerfield worked as a blacksmith, in Ashtabula County, Ohio, where he met John Brown, whose eldest son, John Jr., also lived in the county.

 Dangerfield's wife, Harriet Vincent Newby, was the property of Jesse Jennings, of Arlington or Warrenton, Virginia.
 She and their seven children remained enslaved in Virginia.
 Newby had been unable to purchase their freedom; their owner raised the price after Newby had saved the $1,500 that had previously been agreed on.
 A different source says that Newby had raised $742 of the $1,000 price, and this included only one of their seven children (the youngest).

 Letters from his wife were found on his body and revealed some of his motivation for joining John Brown and his raid on Harpers Ferry: he hoped to free them by force, since no other way had worked.